Angie Westhoff

 Angie Westhoff (born 1965 in Munich) is a German writer of children's literature.

 Biography

-Following school, Angie Westhoff studied German Philology and History at the Ludwig-Maximilian-Universität München and worked as coach and lecturer in international teacher-training.
+Following school, Angie Westhoff studied German Philology and History at LMU Munich and worked as coach and lecturer in international teacher-training.
 Since 2006, she is writing children's and juvenile literature.
 In 2013 Angie Westhoff was selected to be one of four new members of the South German literary circle "Die Turmschreiber".